 Office Space: Shared offices are available on the 3rd floor of Spidle Hall (room 332) for graduate students, with priority for students holding Graduate Assistantships.
-Offices are assigned to students by the HMT graduate programs officer.

 Email, Computer Access and Use: A computer laboratory for use by both undergraduate students and graduate students is available in 110 Spidle Hall.
 Graduate students should activate their University account and then go to the AU website for students to synchronize his/her passwords.
-Next you need to notify Mr. Walter Tolbert, 110 Spidle Hall, phone 4-3788, email tolbewa@auburn.edu with your name, dept. affiliation, and email address.
-Mr. Tolbert will make sure you get put on the group list to receive departmental emails sent to graduate students.
+Next you need to notify Mr. Walter Tolbert, 110 Spidle Hall, phone 334-844-3788, email tolbewa@auburn.edu with your name, School affiliation, and email address.
+Mr. Tolbert will make sure you get put on the group list to receive School emails sent to graduate students.